UnterrainerInformatik/GameDevelopmentLinks/README.md

 * [**Separating Axis Theorem (SAT)**](http://www.metanetsoftware.com/technique/tutorialA.html) - You want to know, if the ray hit the polygon?
 By the way: AABB means Axis-Aligned-Bounding-Box.
 This is a very interesting and helpful technique (and straight forward).
 * [**And another tutorial on the SAT**](http://www.metanetsoftware.com/technique/tutorialA.html) - Great diagrams.
 Nice read.
 * [**SAT - Explained**](http://www.dyn4j.org/2010/01/sat/) - And another one.
 You should be able to tell that this one is important from the number of articles here.
 This one has nice diagrams and a really good explanation.
-* [**Introduction to A-Star**](http://www.redblobgames.com/pathfinding/a-star/introduction.html) - One of the nicest explainations I've ever read.
-Interactive too.
-* [**A Star Example**](http://blog.two-cats.com/2014/06/a-star-example/) - A good in-depth introduction and the article points to a few production-ready implementations as well.
-* [**XNA Game Studio - Pathfinding**](http://xbox.create.msdn.com/en-US/education/catalog/sample/pathfinding) - The good old article about an A-Star implementation from MS.
 * [**Generating Fantasy Maps**](http://mewo2.com/notes/terrain/) - A site explaining the process of procedurally generating 2D maps with rivers, towns, etc.

 ## Programming Guides